faizahkureshi232/portfolio123/content/pages/index.md

       I’m an AI enthusiast, problem-solver, caffeine-fueled coder, and a proud owner of way too many unfinished side projects.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my info—I’m sharing it here to dazzle you with the hard work, late nights, and a questionable amount of debugging I've done over the years.
+      Once you're thoroughly impressed (or at least mildly curious), feel free to scroll down for all the details and credentials.
     styles:
       self:
         height: auto